 Drugs are a complex and controversial issue.
 There is a growing perception that the ‘war on drugs’ approach has failed.
-Eradication of production and criminalization of consumption did not reduce drug traffic and drug use.
+Eradication of production and criminalization of consumption has not reduced drug traffic and drug use.
 In many countries the harm caused by drug prohibition in terms of corruption, violence and violation of human rights largely exceeds the harm caused by drugs.

-The Global Commission on Drug Policy will build on the successful experience of the Latin American Commission on Drugs and Democracy convened by former presidents Cardoso of Brazil, Gaviria of Colombia and Zedillo of Mexico.
-Persuaded that the association between drug trade, violence and corruption was a threat to democracy in Latin America, the Commission reviewed the current ‘war on drugs’ policies and opened a public debate about an issue that tends to be surrounded by fear and misinformation.
+The Global Commission on Drug Policy builds on the successful experience of the Latin American Commission on Drugs and Democracy convened by former presidents Cardoso of Brazil, Gaviria of Colombia and Zedillo of Mexico.
+Convinced that the association between drug trade, violence and corruption was a threat to democracy in Latin America, the Commission reviewed the current ‘war on drugs’ policies and opened a public debate about an issue that tends to be surrounded by fear and misinformation.

 These goals were fulfilled with the publication on February 2009 of the Commission’s statement, Drugs and Democracy: Toward a Paradigm Shift.
 This statement received wide coverage by the regional and global media and the ensuing debate led to positive drug policy changes in Mexico and Argentina.
 Change is imminent in Brazil.

 No country has come up with a fully satisfactory set of policies.
 The polarization between legalization and prohibition blocks the debate.
 In many countries repressive policies remain firmly in place.
 Hence the need for engaging many actors – legislators and policymakers, scientists and health professionals, educators, law enforcement officers, parents and the young – in a constructive debate about viable alternatives, both at the national and international level.